mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 In CBT2, there was Attribute Anomaly RES, which only affects the Attribute Anomaly Accumalation, not Attribute Anomaly DMG.
 In CBT3, it has been fixed as Attribute Anomaly Buildup RES.<br>
 The amount of Anomaly Buildup is calculated as:<br>
 $$Anomaly\enspace Buildup_{Eventual}\enspace =\enspace Anomaly\enspace Buildup_{Original}\enspace ×\enspace AM/\enspace 100\enspace ×\enspace (1\enspace +\enspace Anomaly\enspace Rate\enspace Bouns)\enspace ×\enspace (1\enspace -\enspace Attribute\enspace Anomaly\enspace Buildup\enspace RES)$$

 ## Triggers
 When the accumulation of Anomaly Buildup is enough, Attribute Anomaly is triggered.
 So what is enough?<br>
-The triggers can be catagorized into four groups, Small, Medium and Large.<br>
+The triggers can be catagorized into three groups, Small, Medium and Large.<br>
-Different Attribute of the same enemy can be in different group.<br>
-The group will determine the amount of Anomaly Buildup to trigger(abbreviated as **AABT**) and the reset time.<br>
+The group will determine the threshold of Anomaly Buildup to trigger and the reset time.<br>
-In general, the AABT will be increased within reset time after Attribute Anomaly is triggered.
+In general, the threshold will be increased within reset time after Attribute Anomaly is triggered.
 It can be increased for 9 times, you can call it Level 1~10.<br>
 The reset time of Ice Anomaly is 15s.
 Other Attribute Anomaly's reset time is always 100s.<br>
-**In CBT3, Level 1 AABT of Small is 600.
+**In CBT3, Level 1 threshold of Small is 600.
 Medium is 2250, Large is 3000.
-And the AABT of Physical Anomaly is 1.2 times.**<br>
+And the threshold of Physical Anomaly is 1.2 times.**<br>
-**Everytime AABT levels up, it multiplies 1.02.
-But the AABT is interger.
-So Level 10 AABT of Large is actually 3581, not 3585.
+**Everytime threshold levels up, it multiplies 1.02.
+But the threshold is interger.
+So Level 10 threshold of Large is actually 3581, not 3585.
 The Level will be kept for reset time if the same Attribute Anomaly is not triggered within this time.
-After reset time, AABT's will be reset to Level 1.**<br>
+After reset time, threshold's will be reset to Level 1.**<br>
-*In CBT2, the Level 1 AABT of Small is 700, Medium for 1800, Large for 2500.
+*In CBT2, the Level 1 threshold of Small is 700, Medium for 1800, Large for 2500.
 And it multiplies 1.2 when levels up after level 5.*<br>
 <!-- In last test, it's 600, 1500, 3000.
 It multiplies 1.05 when levels up. -->
 **Actually, the Attribute Restraint on Attribute Anomaly is to trigger a different Buff from the normal one.**<br>